 The interior compartments are clean, modern and air-conditioned with separate room for those females who chose so.

-An adult single fare is RM2.00.
-Trains depart every 15 minutes.
+An adult single fare is RM2.60.

-The average time required to see the main areas is about 2 hours.
+The average time required to see the main area is about 2 hours.
 Add travel time to get there and back and I would say, allocate about half a day to see the Batu Caves area.

 The Educational Tour through the Dark Cave costs RM35 per adult and RM28 per child.